contentcreatorinfo/distribution/games/Genshin Impact.md

 19.11.2024

 # Disclaimer
-**This information is not a warranty.**
+**The information on this page is not a warranty.**
-Publisher's policies are subject to change
+- Publisher's policies are subject to change
+- The information was provided by private individuals
+- The information provided here may be incorrect and does not constitute legal advice
+- Please always contact a lawyer